 Podcasts make money in ways that may surprise listeners.
 One of the most popular traits of a podcast for listeners is that nearly all podcasts, with very few exceptions, are 100% free to listen to or watch.
 All you will need is internet access to download or open a podcast platform, and the internet to listen to or watch a podcast if you choose not to download a podcast episode.

-Many podcast platforms will also offer premium subscriptions to users on a monthly payment that allows listeners or viewers to listen or watch podcasts with no advertisement interruptions.
+Many podcast platforms will also offer premium subscriptions to users on a monthly payment that allows listeners or viewers to listen to or watch podcasts with no advertisement interruptions.

 How Are Podcasts Monetized?